 Sorry I should have given an example!
 I meant how long did the writing & publishing process take – as you answered above – and were you working on other things whilst waiting for Akarnae to be published?
 For example: I’ve sent my debut novel away to a few trusted readers to give me their opinion, and whilst I wait (on the edge of my seat!)
 I’m writing a synopsis for it & working on book two.

-I went from writing Akarnae straight onto writing the second book in the series, Raelia, and from that, I went straight on to write Dreamscape (the first in another series that is being released either later this year or early next year).
+I went from writing Akarnae straight onto writing the second book in the series, Raelia, and from that, I went straight on to write Dreamscape (the first in another series that is currently on the back burner while I work on a few other things).
 So there was always something I was writing in the background while I searched for a publisher/agent.
 There was also the continual upgrading and fine-tuning of query letters and synopses as well!

 When you said you found a publishing home with Pantera Press – does that mean you don’t have an agent?
 If yes, how did it feel to publish without an agent since it’s recommended for debut novelists to have one?